GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Index initialization

 \section{Index initialization}

 To create an index, {\indextitle} reads a set of geometry records and initializes the index structure based on the geometries.
-The initialization phase consists of three steps: Step 1: sort geometries by their Z-address intervals; Step 2: build hierarchical models to learn the CDF between Z-address intervals and positions of records; Step 3: create a Minimum Bounding Rectangles (MBR) on each data node of {\indextitle}.
 The mechanism depicted in this section only handles the spatial range query with the $Contains$ spatial relationship, which is "the query window contains geometries".